 Why is it crucial to start and end meetings on time?

 Starting and ending on time shows you respect everyone’s time.
 It keeps the meeting moving smoothly.
-It also shows that meetings are important and helps everyone stay on schedule.
+It also shows that meetings are important and help everyone stay on schedule.

 How can I set a positive meeting tone?